 So when I went on Hajj, I wanted to go to the battle scene of Uhud to see where he died.
 So I went to the cemetery, then got off the bus.

 As I was walking across, it was like I was walking through tranquility.
 I felt so emotional, and tears were just streaming down my face, and I couldn’t stop them, and I didn’t know why.

 So I kept going, and as I got off this sandy patch unto the little paved area, it all went, and I thought that was strange.
 I went to the cemetery.

 I made my dua to the martyrs and Hamza.
 And made my way back to the bus when I said “Come on it’s time to go”, and as I walked across that patch of ground it happened again, just crying.

 Someone asked me “What’s the matter?” and I told him, to the man who was there next to me because he was translating for me.

-He said “When our Prophet found out what happened to his uncle he cried, and just wept and wept.”
+He said, “When Prophet Muhammad found out what happened to his uncle he cried, and just wept and wept.”

 So when I got home I said- and my wife was pregnant at the time- “If we have a son I want to call him Hamza,” and we had a little girl.

 So before I went to see my mum, I went on to the internet to see if there are any female relations of Hamza to give her a second name, and I couldn’t find anything.